Fort Valley State University: Pettigrew Center

 Pettigrew Farm and Community Life Center is a conference, convention, and fine arts facility.
-It was named after the forth university president, Cleveland W. Pettigrew.
+It was named after the fourth university president, Cleveland W. Pettigrew.

 Anderson House

 Anderson House was the residence of Francis W. Gano, one of the university's founders.
 It is the oldest facility on campus.
 The exhibits and displays in the house come from the Biggs Collection of period furnishings, silver, glassware, china, quilts, linens and civil war memorabilia.